Easing the move-in process for those starting from scratch.

 But what makes moving so stressful?

-⇨ Budgeting for costly expenses (down payment, renting a large truck, hiring movers, etc.)
+Budgeting for costly expenses (down payment, renting a large truck, hiring movers, etc.)

-⇨ The emotional toll of change (ie. moving away from family, deciding which belongings to take/part with, etc.)
+The emotional toll of change (ie. moving away from family, deciding which belongings to take/part with, etc.)

 USER INTERVIEWS

-I interviewed five people who had either recently moved in the past year, or were in the current process of moving.
+I sought out those who had either recently moved in the past year, or were currently in the process of moving.
+A few objectives to help guide my interviews:

-⇨ Understand the reasons people moved in the first place.
+Understand the reasons people moved in the first place

-⇨ Understand what the most stressful part of the moving process was.
+Understand what the most stressful part of the moving process was

-⇨ Understand what obligations people prioritize most throughout their weekly schedule (work, children, etc).
+Understand what obligations people prioritize most throughout their weekly schedule (work, children, etc)

 FINDINGS